MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/partitionoperator.md

 Any other reference to the source is taken to mean the entire input table, for example, by using the [as operator](asoperator.md) and calling up the value again.

 > [!NOTE]
-> It is recommended to use the native or shuffle strategies rather than the legacy strategy, since the legacy strategy is limited to 64 partitions and is less efficient.
+> We recommend the `native` or `shuffle` strategies over the `legacy` strategy.
+The `legacy` strategy is limited to 64 partitions and is less efficient.
-> The legacy partition operator is currently limited by the number of partitions.
-> The operator will yield an error if the partition column (*Column*) has more than 64 distinct values.
+> The operator will yield an error if the partition column, *Column*, has more than 64 distinct values.

 ## All strategies